finol-digital/Card-Game-Simulator/docs/ROADMAP.md

 ## Icebox
 - Fix: Vertical Input is sometimes ignored on the *Main Menu*
+- Fix: Rotating the screen orientation in *Play Mode* can cause the card zone extensions to go off-center
+- Fix: Clicking on card images that have transparency does not register clicks in the correct location
+- Fix: Red highlight that warns when a card will be destroyed does not appear consistently
 - Fix: Creating dice in *Play Mode* places dice in the center of the play area instead of the center of the player's view
+- Fix: Dragging cards from the search results in the *Deck Editor* sometimes causes the card image to get "stuck" on the screen
 - Clear the background once a card enters the play area in *Play Mode*
 - Support different formats/game-types for custom card games
 - Support sideboards